Mixed Breeds

 Breeders & Puppy Prices

-Always search for a reputable breeder if you’ll looking to get a mixed breed.
+Always search for a reputable breeder if you’re looking to get a mixed breed.
 You’ll want your pup to get the best start in life possible.
 Your local German Shepherd and Rottweiler club can give you information on local breeders and rescues.

 Shepweiler Rescues